Cray-HPE/docs-csm/introduction/deprecated_features/README.md

 * [Hardware Management Notification Fanout Daemon (HMNFD)](../../glossary.md#hardware-management-notification-fanout-daemon-hmnfd) v1 REST API
   * The v1 HMNFD APIs are targeted for removal in the CSM 1.5 release.
 * [Compute Rolling Upgrade Service (CRUS)](../../glossary.md#compute-rolling-upgrade-service-crus)
-  * CRUS will be removed in CSM 1.5.
+  * CRUS is removed in CSM 1.5.
-  * Enhanced [BOS](../../glossary.md#boot-orchestration-service-bos) functionality will replace CRUS.
+  * Enhanced [BOS](../../glossary.md#boot-orchestration-service-bos) functionality replaces CRUS.
 This includes the ability to stage changes to nodes that can be acted upon later when the node reboots.
     It also includes the ability to reboot nodes without specifying any boot artifacts, provided that the artifacts had been previously staged.
 * The `--template-body` option for the [BOS](../../glossary.md#boot-orchestration-service-bos) Cray CLI.